hevp/sublime-sparql-runner/README.md

         * Parameter name (optional, leave empty to skip)
         * Parameter value (optional)
     * Multiple parameters can be added by simply repeating the name and value prompts
 * To run a query choose `SPARQL: Run query`.
-SPARQL Runner Improved will run the query against the current endpoint.
+SPARQL Runner will run the query against the current endpoint.
 It will consider either the **selected text** or the **entire file** as the SPARQL query.

 If you want to add a key binding to run queries, open your "Default.sublime-keymap" and add: